 So you have decided to homeschool your kid but are terrified because you have no idea of where to begin?

 Firstly, pat yourself for making a great decision.
 Homeschooling is the future of education and undeniably the best option to continue your kid's learning in the current pandemic era.
 Secondly, congratulations on landing at the right place.
-The experts at Cuemath, the world pioneer in online math and coding education, provide an easy-to-follow 10-step process to Start Homeschooling.
+The experts at Cuemath, the world pioneer in online math education, provide an easy-to-follow 10-step process to Start Homeschooling.

 1. Investigate your state's Homeschooling laws

 Homeschooling is a legal way of education in all 50 states across America.
 However, each state sets its own education laws, so follow the regulations to comply.
 State homeschool laws in the USA are clearly defined and are easy to follow.
 If you stay outside America, we recommend you check your national and local homeschool laws at the onset of this journey.